nicolaivs/Translator3000/README.md

    ```

 2. The script will:
+   - Ask you to choose source language (Danish or English, default: English)
+   - Ask you to choose target language from 9 supported options
    - Automatically show CSV files in the `source/` folder
    - Let you choose which file to translate
    - Show available columns in your CSV